UnlyEd/prisma-algorithm-matcher/README-CONDITIONAL-OPERATORS.md

 ## Not Equal

 ### definition
-	 Check if two objects are different
+	 Check if two objects are different.

 ### alias
 * notEquals